 A. The group interview allows you to work on a problem as a part of a small team that is reflective of how you might work on programs as an RA.
 The group interview process lasts approximately two hours.

 Q. What if I can’t track down an RA for the shadowing process/application?

 A. We encourage you to get in contact with the AC, RD, or ARD of the complex you are most interested in shadowing as soon as possible.
 In addition, you can talk to the RAs of your complex about getting in contact with other staff members.
 Finally, you may stop by the main desk of another complex, as RAs are always there from the hours of 8-11 p.m.

 A. You will spend time with an RA while they work at the main desk and during a community walk in order to gain further insight into the RA position and answer the written application questions.

 Q. What does the individual interview process for the RA candidate look like?

-A. The individual interview is scheduled online with an RD, ARD, and/or graduate coordinator.
+A. The individual interview is scheduled online with a staff member and current RA.
 These interviews ask some basic information about the RA position and will last approximately 30-45 minutes.